Indian Olympic Association: Multi-sport events hosted by IOA

-Social media

-The IOA is present on social media, with the Press Office of the Committee running an official Facebook page, as well as Twitter and Instagram accounts.
+Media image

 The IOA debuted a new logo and new campaign tag #EkIndiaTeamIndia in 2020, this was celebrated on India's independence day 15 August 2020.
 The previous logo was created in 1924 at the inception of the IOA, the logo emphasized the Star of India.
 Through symbols of the Tiraṅgā the new logo celebrates the pride, dignity and lifetime of determined hard work given by India's finest athletes.
 The logo was created by Smitten an international design firm founded in Chennai by Smita Rajgopal.

 Recognition of athletes and coaches

-From the 2016 Summer Olympics, Olympic medallists and their coaches have been given advance consideration for the National Sports Awards if they have not already received one.
+From 2016, Olympic medallists and their coaches have been given advance consideration for the National Sports Awards if they have not already received one.

 As of 2021, the Indian Olympic Association recognises Olympic medallists with the following cash prizes: ₹7.5 million for gold medallists, ₹4 million for silver and ₹2.5 million for bronze.
 Coaches of Olympic medallists receive ₹1.25 million, ₹1 million and ₹0.75 million, respectively.